Ralpachen

 Tritsuk Detsen, better known by his nickname Ralpachen (c.
-802 CE–838), was the 40th king of the Yarlung Dynasty of Tibet.
-He reigned after the death of his father, Sadnalegs, in c.
-815, and grew the empire to its largest extent.
+802–838), was the 40th King (Tsenpo) of Tibet from c.
+815 to 838.
+He reigned after the death of his father, Sadnalegs, and grew the empire to its largest extent.
 He was murdered by his younger brother Langdarma in 838.
-Ralpachen is one of Tibet's three Dharma Kings, and referred to as "son of God" in the ancient Tibetan chronicle Testament of Ba.
+Ralpachen is one of the "Three Dharma Kings of Tibet", and referred to as "son of God" in the ancient Tibetan chronicle Testament of Ba.